antoineco/aco-tomcat/README.md

 List of request URI mapped to the `jsp` servlet.
 Defaults to `['*.jsp', '*.jspx']`.

 #####`sessionconfig_sessiontimeout`
 Default session timeout for applications, in minutes.
 Defaults to `30`.
+See [SessionConfig](https://tomcat.apache.org/tomcat-9.0-doc/api/org/apache/tomcat/util/descriptor/web/SessionConfig.html) for details about session configuration.

 #####`sessionconfig_trackingmode`
 Default session tracking mode for applications.
-[Defaults to](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/ServletContext.html#getDefaultSessionTrackingModes--) `URL`, `COOKIE` (unless the context parameter cookies=false) and `SSL` (if a connector used by this context has secure=true).
+See [Enum SessionTrackingMode](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/SessionTrackingMode.html) for a list of possible values, and [ServletContext.getEffectiveSessionTrackingModes()](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/ServletContext.html#getDefaultSessionTrackingModes--) for a description of the default behaviour.

 #####`welcome_file_list`
 List of file names to look up and serve when a request URI refers to a directory.
 Defaults to `['index.html', 'index.htm', 'index.jsp' ]`.